 NOTE: The most important reason for a combo loan structure is to avoid monthly mortgage insurance or more commonly known as “PMI”

 Finally, there are single loan programs that ask for either a 5 percent down payment or 10 percent.
 The general rule of thumb when comparing these various options means a down payment of 10 percent will result in a slightly lower interest rate compared to a jumbo loan with 5 percent, in a similar manner that conventional, conforming loan programs are priced.
 Interest rates are determined by risk, and greater down payments always lower the overall risk to mortgage companies.

 Keep in mind these programs aren’t restricted to Arkansas and can also be used to finance any eligible primary owner-occupied home nationwide.
 The loan structure, down payment and mortgage limit, will depend on many variables, property state being one of them.
 Vacations homes are also permitted but will require a minimum of 10% down payment.

 Not all mortgage lenders and banks offer the same suite of mortgage loan options.
 This means if you talk to your mortgage company and they require a 20 percent down payment, some may offer better options.
 There are some very competitive 80-10-10 and 80-15-5 mortgage loan options as well as single loans with just a 5 or 10 percent down requirement.

-When it’s time to finance your luxury home, know you have might have more options than you might think.
-Buyers can read all the loan limit and credit requirements on the Jumbo Purchase page.
+When it’s time to finance your luxury home, now you have might have more options than you might think.
+Buyers can read all the loan limits and credit requirements on the Jumbo Purchase page.
 There are also some helpful refinance options for homeowners that currently have a jumbo loan in search of interest rate reduction or cash -out options.

 Reach out to us 7 days a week to learn more by calling the number above, or just submit the Quick Contact Form on this page.